alizahid/scraper/readme.md

-# WoWdb scraper
+# WoWdb miner

-This script runs weekly and fetches new data from the Blizzard APIs.
+miner runs weekly and fetches data from the Blizzard APIs.

 ### Todo